objcio/articles/2014-08-11-user-interface-testing.md

 I want to end with view controllers.
 View controllers are likely the most important component of any iPhone application.
 They're the abstraction used to mediate between the view and your business logic.
 In order to test the behavior as best as possible, we're going to have to present the view controllers.
 However, presenting view controllers in test cases quickly leads me to conclude they weren't built with testing in mind.

 Presenting and dismissing view controllers is the best way to make sure every test has a consistent start state.
-Unfortunately, doing so in rapid succession—like a test runner does—will quickly result in error messages like:
+Unfortunately, doing so in rapid succession — like a test runner does — will quickly result in error messages like:

 - Warning: Attempt to dismiss from view controller \<UINavigationController: 0x109518bd0\> while a presentation or dismiss is in progress!
 - Warning: Attempt to present \<PresentedViewController: 0x10940ba30\> on \<UINavigationController: 0x109518bd0\> while a presentation is in progress!